yk-liu/yk-liu.github.io/_posts/2018-12-09-Shadowsocks-with-DIgital-Ocean/2018-12-09-Shadowsocks-with-DIgital-Ocean.md

  apt-get install python-pip
 # do not upgrade pip
  apt-get install git
-# if you upgraded pip, use pip2 if "pip install shadowsocks" gives error
+# if you upgraded pip, use pip2 if "pip install shadowsocks" gives an error
  pip install shadowsocks
-# in some other cases, you need to update setuptools using cmd "pip install --upgrade setuptools"
+# in some other cases, you need to update setuptools using cmd "pip install --upgrade setuptools".

 # install chacha enryption
 apt-get install build-essential